zouppen/raspberrypi-podman/README.md

 First, obtain Raspberry Pi OS (64-bit) Lite from [raspberrypi.com](https://www.raspberrypi.com/software/operating-systems/).

 Then run conversion.
-The first argument is the path to the .xz image, second argument is the image name.
+The first argument is the path to the .xz image, second argument is the Podman image name to be created.
 Third, optional argument is the name of the initial user, otherwise defaults to your account name.

 ```sh
 sudo ./convert_rpi_to_podman ~/Downloads/2023-05-03-raspios-bullseye-arm64-lite.img.xz raspi64